Best Museums To Visit In Istanbul Old City

 Turkish And Islamic Art Museum – Best Museums To Visit In Istanbul

-The main building of the Archeological Museum is a Neo-Classical structure built between 1897 and 1901 by the French architect Alexander Vallaury who contributed to the modern look of Istanbul with the buildings he made.
+The main building of the Istanbul Archaeological Museum is a Neo-Classical structure built between 1897 and 1901 by the French architect Alexander Vallaury who contributed to the modern look of Istanbul with the buildings he made.

 Located within the Gulhane Park and Topkapi Palace